Planning internal communication for your team (with templates)

 Make your communication goals S.M.A.R.T.

-In line with the definitions of what each of the 5 letters that describe S.M.A.R.T. goals stands for, S.M.A.R.T. communication goals would be goals that are specific, measurable, attainable, relevant, and time-bound.
+In line with the definitions of what each of the 5 letters that describe S.M.A.R.T. goals stands for, S.M.A.R.T. communication goals would be objectives for internal communication that are specific, measurable, attainable, relevant, and time-bound.

 Specific goals — i.e. defined in an unambiguous manner